-Partition a table with LOB Data
+Partition Table with LOB Data

 The code you created should look something like this: